steeltroops-ai/steeltroops-ai/README.md

 **Tools:** AWS, GCP, Docker, Linux, Git

->Engineering is the closest thing we have to rewriting reality
+> Philosophy: Engineering is the closest thing we have to rewriting reality

 </td>
 <td width="35%" valign="top">